What is Permanent Magnet Synchronous (PMSM) Motor?

 Synchronous motors have two structural forms: rotating magnetic pole and rotating armature type.
 Because the rotating magnetic pole type has the advantages of small rotor weight, simple manufacturing process, small current through brushes and slip rings, large and medium-capacity synchronous motor mostly adopt the rotating magnetic pole structure.
 According to the shape of the rotor, the rotating magnetic pole type can be divided into salient pole type and hidden pole type.
 The salient pole type is mostly used in occasions where low speed is required.
 Its rotor is thick and short, and the air gap is uneven.
 Hidden pole type is mostly used in the occasions that require high speed.
 The rotor is thin and long, and the air gap is uniform.

 - Conducive to improving the power factor of the grid.
-Synchronous motors can be operated at a leading power factor by adjusting the excitation current.
+Permanent magnet synchronous motors can be operated at a leading power factor by adjusting the excitation current.
 Large scale equipment such as large blowers, water pumps, ball mills, compressors and rolling mills are often driven by synchronous motors.

 - The speed of synchronous motor is completely determined by the frequency of the power supply.
 When the frequency is constant, the speed of the motor is also certain, and it does not change with the load.
 This feature is of great significance in certain transmission systems, especially multi-machine synchronous transmission systems, precision speed regulation and constant speed systems.